Leader election: Election in complete networks

 There is an assumption that although a node does not know the total set of nodes in the system, it is required that in this arrangement every node knows the identifier of its single successor, which is called neighbor, and every node is known by another one.

 All processors initially start in a passive state until they are woken up.
 Once the nodes are awake, they are candidates to become the leader.
 Based on a priority scheme, candidate nodes collaborate in the virtual ring.
 At some point, candidates become aware of the identity of candidates that precede them in the ring.
 The higher priority candidates ask the lower ones about their predecessors.
 The candidates with lower priority become dummies after replying to the candidates with higher priority.
 Based on this scheme, the highest priority candidate eventually knows that all nodes in the system are dummies except itself, at which point it knows it is the leader.

 The above algorithm is not correct — it needs further improvement.

 Universal leader election techniques

-As the name implies, these algorithms are designed to be used in every form of process networks without any prior knowledge of the topology of a network or its properties, such as its size.
+As the name implies, these algorithms are designed to be used in any process network without prior knowledge of the network's topology or properties (such as size).

 Shout

-Shout (protocol) builds a spanning tree on a generic graph and elects its root as leader.
+The Shout protocol builds a spanning tree on a generic graph and elects its root as leader.
 The algorithm has a total cost linear in the edges cardinality.